AnaHermes/TODO-4/README.md

 ```
 <npm install>
 ```
-Pois foi utilizada a biblioteca prompt-sync para gerar as perguntas e apresentar a mensagem final.
+Pois foi utilizada a biblioteca prompt-sync para gerar as perguntas, compilar as respostas e apresentar a mensagem final.